-- (a) The Queen Victoria Home Inc. ('the employer'), - (b) Employees who are employed by the employer and are engaged in work in classifications contained within this Agreement; - (c) The Health Services Union, Tasmania Branch ('the Union'); - (d) The Australian Nursing and Midwifery Federation ('the Union').
+- (a) The Queen Victoria Home Inc. ('the Employer'), - (b) Employees who are employed by the employer and are engaged in work in classifications contained within this Agreement; - (c) The Health Services Union, Tasmania Branch (HACSU); - (d) The Australian Nursing and Midwifery Federation, Tasmanian Branch (ANMF);.